aureliusenterprise/aurelius-atlas-documentation/docs/user-stories.md

     As opposed to the other user stories, this scenario is not available in the demo environment.
 To follow along, deploy your own instance of Aurelius Atlas by following the [installation guide](./installation-and-deployment.md).

+    Further, make sure that you have the necessary permissions to create new entities in the data governance model.
+    You should at least have the role of _Data Steward_ in the system.

 #### Manual Entity Creation

 Start by navigating to the Aurelius Atlas landing page.
 Here, you can access the editor to create new entities